 Recipe: Roasted Butternut Squash with Maple Toasted Pepitas

 Sweet potatoes aren’t the only vitamin-A-rich starchy vegetable that deserves appreciation during the fall months.
-Butternut squash, a type of hard winter squash, can bring a lot of flavor and nutrition to your plate but is sometimes avoided because it can be time-consuming to chop and prepare.
+Butternut squash, a type of hard winter squash, can bring a lot of flavor and nutrition to your plate, but it is sometimes avoided because it can be time-consuming to chop and prepare.
 This recipe uses frozen, precut butternut squash to save both time and money.
 You don’t even need to thaw the squash before cooking, making this a simple side dish to throw together in a pinch.
-It is important to preheat the baking sheet with the oven as this will cause any ice crystals on the squash to immediately evaporate, leading to a more caramelized final product.
+It is essential to preheat the baking sheet in the oven because this will cause any ice crystals on the squash to evaporate immediately, resulting in a more caramelized final product.

-Butternut squash is a great source of fiber, providing approximately 7 grams per cup.
+Butternut squash is an excellent source of fiber, providing approximately 7 grams per cup.
 Additionally, this bright veggie packs a powerful punch of vitamin C, potassium, folate, magnesium, vitamin A, vitamin E, and manganese.
-Vitamins A and E are both fat-soluble and their absorption in the body is enhanced with the help of dietary fat.
-The toasted pumpkin seeds and avocado oil assist the body in absorbing these vitamins thanks to their heart-healthy fat content!
+Vitamins A and E are both fat-soluble, and their absorption in the body is enhanced with the help of dietary fat.
+The toasted pumpkin seeds and avocado oil help the body absorb these vitamins due to their heart-healthy fat content!

 Roasted Butternut Squash with Maple Toasted Pepitas